 Moving Container Service: How PODS Works for Hawaii Moves

 Depending on the details of your move, using a portable container service like PODS may give you the best overall value, not to mention the greatest flexibility.
-Most notably, PODS allows folks to move at their own pace and on their own schedule while also offering convenient storage options at different points during the move.
 PODS containers start with a 30-day rental, with the option of paying for additional months if needed.

-PODS currently has two options available for Hawaii moves:
+PODS offers the following options for Hawaii moves:

 1. PODS Door-to-Door Service — How it Works

-Here’s what you can expect with PODS standard door-to-door Hawaii service:
+Here’s what you can expect with PODS standard door-to-door Hawaii service on Oahu:

 - A container is delivered to your current address in Oahu or on the U.S. mainland.